Last updated on November 15th, 2023 at 08:46 am

 In the United States, there are currently 2.1 million farms, of which 1.75 million are classified as “ranches” and the remaining 350,000 are classified as “farms” (USDA, 2019).

-Key characteristics of a farm include:
+Key traits of a farm encompass:

 Ownership and Management